 Photographing Wildlife in Prince Albert National Park

-Finding wildlife to photograph in Prince Albert National Park can be as easy as touring one of the many.
-Highway #263 is a paved route that explores the transitional area of boreal forest and aspen parkland.
-Narrows Road follows the southern edge of Waskesiu and passes through several ecosystems.
+Finding wildlife to photograph in Prince Albert National Park can be as easy as touring one of the many .
+Highway 263 is a paved route that explores the transitional area of boreal forest and aspen parkland.
+Narrows Road follows the southern edge of Waskesiu Lake and passes through several ecosystems.
 Take the northern passage around Waskesiu Lake on Kingsmere Road.
-The route leads to one of many trailheads in the park.
+The route leads to many trailheads in the park, including Grey Owl Trail.

 Setting out on foot through the forest is an enjoyable way to seek out wildlife experiences.
-The park hasthat explore different areas of the park.
-Whatever your ambition or level of skill, PANP has a trail to suit you.
+The park has Prince Albert National Park has a trail to suit you.that explore different areas of the park.
+Whatever your ambition or skill level,

 Respect for Wildlife

-Remember to keep a safe distance – about 100 meters for larger animals such as bears, bison or elk.
+Remember to keep a safe distance – about 100 metres for larger animals, such as bears, bison or elk.
 Don’t risk your safety.
 Use a telephoto lens.

 Deer, foxes, wolves, otters and many other species of wildlife can also be seen in the park.
 All wild animals should be respected.
 This includes not feeding the animals or pursuing them into the woods.

-Golden hour, when the sun hangs low on the horizon at sunset and sunrise, is typically an idyllic time to take photographs.
-These moments are even more ideal for wildlife photographers because many of PANP’s wild residents emerge at dawn and dusk.
+Golden hour – when the sun hangs low on the horizon at sunset and sunrise – is typically an idyllic time to take photographs.
+These moments are even more ideal for wildlife photographers because many of park’s wild residents emerge at dawn and dusk.